Linear optics and photodetection achieve near-optimal unambiguous coherent state discrimination: Explicit schemes for USD of coherent states

 \subsection{Double detection events}

+When the amplitude vectors are not linearly independent and the matrix $R$ has multiple degeneracies, auxiliary modes and phase-space displacements are not sufficient to make the matrix full rank.
+Note that the only way to do that is to use a state-dependent displacement, which would imply some prior knowledge of the code word.

-When the amplitude vectors are not linearly independent, and the degeneracy of the associated $R$ matrix is higher than $1$, we need to consider multiple detection events.
-The simplest family of doubly degenerate codes is obtained for $c=3$ and $m=1$, i.e., a code of three coherent states over one mode: $|\alpha^1\rangle$, $|\alpha^2\rangle$, $|\alpha^3\rangle$.
+To bypass this problem, here we focus on an alternative approach based on multiple detection events.
+As an example, we consider the simplest family of doubly degenerate codes, which is obtained for $c=3$ and $m=1$, i.e., a code of three coherent states over one mode: $|\alpha^1\rangle$, $|\alpha^2\rangle$, $|\alpha^3\rangle$.
 To discriminate these states, we introduce an explicit linear receiver design that makes use of two auxiliary vacuum modes.
-The three modes (one signal and two auxiliary modes) are first mixed in LOP unitary, then they are displaced by $\gamma_1$, $\gamma_2$, $\gamma_3$, and finally each mode is detected as illustrated in Fig.~\ref{fig:double_det_receiver}.
-Unlike the receivers of Sections \ref{sec:1event}, \ref{sec:diplace}, here we require that two joint detection events unambiguously determine the input state.
+The three modes (one signal and two auxiliary modes) are first mixed in LOP unitary, then displaced by $\gamma_1$, $\gamma_2$, $\gamma_3$, and finally detected as schematically shown in Fig.~\ref{fig:double_det_receiver}.
+Unlike the receivers of Sections~\ref{sec:1event}, \ref{sec:diplace}, here two joint detection events unambiguously determine the input state.
 Without loss of generality, we require that input state $|\alpha_1\rangle$ yields the vacuum in the first output mode, whereas the other two output modes both have a non-zero probability of photon detection.
 Similarly, we require that input state $|\alpha_2\rangle$ yields the vacuum state on the second output mode, and state $|\alpha_3\rangle$ yields the vacuum on the third output mode.

 To write this condition explicitly, consider the unitary matrix $U_{ki}$ that represents the LOP transformation.
 Then the amplitude on the output mode $k$, given the input state $|\alpha^j\rangle$ is

 We require that the output amplitude vanishes for $j=k$, i.e.,